How does car import from Japan looks like?

 First thing to look for when buying car from Japanese auctions is an auction card, which contains information about the car.
 The auction card is being prepared by a Japanese estimator working for an auction house, carefully checking the car and describing it.
 Here are included information such as: VIN number, mileage check, car rating (1 to 5, 5 is the highest rating) interior rating (from E-A, where A is the highest rating), color coat state and mechanical state of the car.

-After reviewing and verifying the status of the vehicle (partner’s opinion + the added photos or videos), the buyer makes the purchase decision.
+After reviewing and verifying the status of the vehicle (agent’s opinion + the added photos or videos), the buyer makes the purchase decision.

 After a successful auction, the buyer pays the bill for a car, which includes the car price, auction house fee, transportation to the Japanese port, cargo to Europe and its insurance.
 Car transport from Japan to Europe usually lasts about 2 months.